 Using one of above communication options is satisfactory for remote monitoring and control in most of the systems.
 But in some systems may use 2 or 3 of above options at the same time.
-In this case accessories group produced by may help to make appropriate solutions.

 7.1 Using Serial Port

 Two serial communication port is included on PREMIUM Series UPS cabinet (com1 and com2).
 Both of them may be used for user communication.
 But in service status duty of com2 port is changed and set as service port in Options Menu.